 I didn't know how to use a loom or how to finger knit when I started.
 Both are good introductions to knitting for motor skill challenged individuals.
 Aka what the 4 year olds mostly stuck to.
 It's worth learning any basic yarn craft so you can teach it to someone who wants to knit but gets frustrated easily.

--Skip center pull balls.
+A few useful things that might not occur to you if you've never taught knitting to kids before:-Skip center pull balls.
 It took me a couple weeks of tangle induced pain to relinquish the center pull balls.
 I love center pull balls.
 For my knitting.
 Kids are gonna throw em down and let them roll on the floor anyway.
 They don't have to get very far before the center is hollow enough to risk implosion.

 -Mnemonic is not just a funny word.
 There are many different ones but whichever you want to use is fine.
 You are going to want to say it over and over and over while you teach them.
 Tell them to repeat it to themselves until they've got the hang of it, tell them they can use it if they don't knit for a while and forget the steps.
 I found this by googling "how to teach kids to knit."
 Don't judge me.
 I'm hoping thats how you got here.